 How Should Healthcare Organizations Respond?

 Our Healthcare Market Point of View provides a framework to help healthcare organizations plan their response to these changes based on five core capabilities necessary to thrive in the current environment.
-Below, we explore important considerations within each capability to help healthcare organizations plan their responses to the potential changes included in the OBBBA.
+Below, we explore important considerations within each capability.

 Financial Discipline: Generating the margins necessary to thrive by securing and maintaining market relevance.
 Key considerations include: